opendaylight/transportpce/docs/developer-guide.rst

 which defines interoperability specifications, consisting of both Optical interoperability and Yang data models.

-Experimental support of OTN layer is introduced in Magnesium release of OpenDaylight.
-By experimental, we mean not all features can be accessed through northbound API based on RESTCONF encoded OpenROADM Service model.
-In the meanwhile, "east/west" APIs shall be used to trigger a path computation in the PCE (using path-computation-request RPC) and to create services (using otn-service-path RPC).
-With Magnesium SR2, TransportPCE starts to manage some end-to-end OTN services, as for example, OCH-OTU4, structured ODU4 or again 10GE-ODU2e services.
-OTN support will continue to be improved in the following releases.
+End to end OTN services such as OCH-OTU4, structured ODU4 or 10GE-ODU2e services are supported since Magnesium SR2.
+OTN support will continue to be improved in the following releases of Magnesium and Aluminium.

+An experimental support of Flexgrid is introduced in Aluminium.
+Depending on OpenROADM device models, optical interfaces can be created according to the initial fixed grid (for R1.2.1, 96 channels regularly spaced of 50 GHz), or to a flexgrid (for R2.2.1 use of specific number of subsequent frequency slots of 6.25 GHz depending on one side of ROADMs and transponders capabilities and on the other side of the rate of the channel.
+The full support of Flexgrid, including path computation and the creation of B100G (Beyond 100 Gbps) higher rate interfaces will be added in the following releases of Aluminium.

 Module description